 20+ Non-Candy Easter Basket Ideas for Kids! – Easter’s right around the corner.
 We love these candy-free Easter basket ideas for kids!

 Easter is just a few weeks away(!!!), and I’ve been on the hunt for Easter basket ideas for my kids.
-This has been SUCH a crazy few weeks with everyone hunkering down, and one way I’m holding on to a sense of normalcy is doing something as silly, simple, and fun as putting together Easter baskets.
+So much of our regular life still looks different these days that it’s been really fun for me to try to hold onto a few silly, simple, fun things that make things feel “normal” like putting together Easter Baskets.

-Since candy & treats are kind of a given (and you probably already know which ones your kids love best), I’ve focused on non-candy Easter basket ideas for kids.
+Since candy & treats are kind of a given (and you probably already know which ones your kids love best), I’ve focused on non-candy Easter basket ideas for kids here.
 I’ve broken things down into four main categories, and I LOVE the ideas in each.

 Here are my non-candy Easter basket ideas for kids this year…